 Mediation

 Mediation is a voluntary process.
-Any outcomes or agreements reached are non-binding until they are cemented into a court order or contract, which has been signed by both parties upon having obtained independent legal advice.
+Any outcomes or agreements reached are non-binding until they are documented into a court order or contract, which has been signed by both parties upon having obtained independent legal advice.

 Get in touch to learn more about mediation →